abinit/abinit/doc/tutorial/spin_model.md

 tmulti5_1.xml
 ```

 which gives the input, output and xml file names.
+The file tmulti5_1.xml contains the $J_{ij}$ values for a simple toy system which has a cubic lattice and one atom per unit cell.
+Its critical temperature is around 600K.

 In tmulti5_1.in, the variables for running a spin dynamics calculation are given: